coudertlab/simple-adsorption-workflow/README.md

 ### What can not be done (yet) with `simple-adsorption-workflow` ?

-- Use a user-provided CIF structure file: several verification must be performed to use a new CIF in a GCMC simulation which is out of the scope of the present tool (curate CIF, check presence of force field parameters for the new atoms name defined, ...)
+- If the user wants to run calculation on its own structures, several verification must be performed to be used in a GCMC simulation which is out of the scope of the present tool (curate CIF, check presence of force field parameters for the new atoms name defined, ...)
 - Use a user-defined force field